tragisch/PlotGraphviz.jl/README.md

-Or to change the orientation and i.e. the edge color:
+Next we change the orientation of our graph by modifying its graph_options and additionally we change the edge color (using edge_options):

 ```julia